eduardotoledoZero/anomagram/README.md

-# Anomalies Detection in Electrical Sector Consumption
+# Anomaly Detection in Energy Consumption

 Analytical model using historical energy consumption data from PowerElec's unregulated customers to detect anomalies in their consumption patterns, to conduct technical reviews on their internal facilities or the distribution network supplying them with energy, and implement technical measures to minimize technical and non-technical losses.